greavesec/HELM/HELM 0.4 - Host Engine for Linked Modules.md

 1. The **Game Master** describes a setting or encounter that the players are faced with.
 2. The **players** inform the Game Master of their decisions on how to proceed.
 3. The **Game Master** informs the players on how to navigate the challenge, typically with a roll.
-4. The **players** relay their roll to the Game Master, typically after applying all relevant modifiers.
+4. The **players** relay their roll to the Game Master after applying all relevant modifiers.
 5. The **Game Master** describes the outcome based on the player rolls.
 6. Repeat.